SijmenHuizenga/IoT-WeatherStation/README.md

 # IoT-WeatherStation
-A arduino weather station with gateway.
+An arduino weather station with gateway.
 University of Applied Science Arnhem en Nijmegen (HAN): Internet of Things (IoT).
 This branch contains the code for child arduino's.
 These childs measure environmental data and sent it to the gateway.

 ## Functionalities
 The child has many fancy functionalities.
 Its primary objective is to measure environmental data (temperature, humidity and brightness) and send it to the [gateway](https://github.com/SijmenHuizenga/IoT-WeatherStation/tree/gateway).